 How to Plan a Holiday Menu

 Start your holiday meal planning at least four weeks before the holiday.
-That gives you time to shop the sales and to prep ahead.
+That gives you time to shop for sales and to prep ahead.

-But, there are a few questions to ask yourself before you make to ensure the meal works for your guests and allows you to get the holiday meal on the table with less stress.
+But, there are a few things to consider before to ensure the meal accommodates your guests and allows you to enjoy hosting a holiday with less stress.